JuliaAI/MLJ.jl/examples/using_mlj/README.md

 - [General MLJ learning resources](https://juliaai.github.io/MLJ.jl/dev/learning_mlj/)

-- [slides](slides/): (PDF slides used in the video presentations
+- [slides](slides/): PDF slides used in the video presentations

-- [code](code/): Code scripts used in live coding parts of the presentations, including package environement files Project.toml and Manifest.toml.
-Keep these in the same folder as the .jl files.
+- [code](code/): .jl files for the live coding parts of the presentations, including package environement files Project.toml and Manifest.toml. **Keep these in the same folder as the .jl files.**